 Stanford University present a ALD chamber for in-situ x-ray diffraction and scattering installed at SLAC National Accelerator Laboratory, Stanford Synchrotron Radiation Lightsource.
-The ALD chamber is designed for studying the structural properties of thin films during growth by high resolution XRD, GIXRD, and GISAXS.
+The in-situ ALD chamber is designed for studying the structural properties of thin films during growth by high resolution XRD, GIXRD, and GISAXS.
 The ability to monitor the growth of an ALD material from nucleation to the formation of continuous films has been shown, and the precision to measure changes to the structure following single half-cycles has been demonstrated.
 According to the researchers, the design can also be adapted x-ray reflectivity (XRR) and x-ray absorption and fluorescence spectroscopy (XAFS).
 For all details please go ahead and access the all free content of the publication below.

 The Stanford Synchrotron Radiation Lightsource (SSRL), a directorate of the SLAC National Accelerator Laboratory, is an Office of Science User Facility operated for the U.S. Department of Energy by Stanford University.
 SSRL provides synchrotron radiation, a name given to X-rays or light produced by electrons circulating in a storage ring at nearly the speed of light.
 These extremely bright X-rays can be used to investigate various forms of matter ranging from objects of atomic and molecular size to man-made materials with unusual properties. (news.slac.stanford.edu, Photo by Brad Plummer)